LewisProjects/RedditVideoMakerBot-website/docs/faq.md

 ## Mainpy Crashing Due To Video Length

-This is mostlikely due to a corrupt video - remove the files from `assets/backgrounds`
+This is mostlikely due to a corrupt video, remove the files from `assets/backgrounds`